-At St Matthews, we strongly believe that every child can succeed at Maths.
+At St Matthew’s, we strongly believe that every child can succeed in Maths.
 Our teachers are experienced and trained in delivering a ‘mastery curriculum’ for all pupils.

 We strive to keep each class together, working at the same level by using ‘same day interventions’ for those children who have struggled with a particular concept.
 For children who have grasped a concept rapidly, they will be further challenged through breadth and depth within that objective, as opposed to moving on to the next.

 Throughout every Maths topic, we endeavour to provide a Concrete-Pictorial-Abstract approach to teaching and learning.
 This following extract is taken from the White Rose Maths Hub: